nhm-herpetology/genomic-disparity/README.md

 ![Genomic-disparity](https://github.com/nhm-herpetology/Genomic-disparity/blob/main/Genomic-disparity.jpg)

-# A landmark-based approach for exploring chromsome architecture
+# A landmark-based approach for exploring chromosome architecture

 This protocol was developed as part of the ULTRAMOD project https://github.com/AshwiniVM/ULTRAMOD